karan51ngh/javaEEintro/README.md

 - The doPost method can be used instead of the service method to enforce that only POST method requests will be handled.

 ### Req Dispatcher vs Redirect
--Request Dispatcher is used to forward the request to another resource within the same application.
+- Request Dispatcher is used to forward the request to another resource within the same application.
--Redirect is used to redirect the request to a different resource, either within the same application or on a different server.
+- Redirect is used to redirect the request to a different resource, either within the same application or on a different server.

 ### Calling a Servlet from another Servlet and sharing data using Request Dispatcher
 1. Create a new servlet for calculating the square.